NextCenturyCorporation/AIDA-Interchange-Format/README.md

 ### Validator return values
 Return values from the command-line validator are as follows:
 * `0 (Success)`.
 There were no validation (or any other) errors.
 * `1 (Validation Error)`.
 All specified files were validated but at least one failed validation.
+Supersedes a File Error.
 * `2 (Usage Error)`.
 There was a problem interpreting command-line arguments.
 No validation was performed.
 * `3 (File Error)`.
 A file was rejected, either due to an I/O error or because it didn't meet certain criteria.
   Logging indicates the nature of the problem(s).
 Validation may have been performed on a subset of specified KBs.